 The Management and Administration staff provide the strategic leadership and operational management for Child Trends.

 Child Trends recently completed a comprehensive evaluation of the Wendy’s Wonderful Kids initiative, a program developed to promote adoption of children from foster care.
 In addition, our child welfare team is evaluating family finding programs across the country.
-We also created and maintain the State Child Welfare Policy Database, and we conduct biannual state surveys examining the funding streams that support child welfare services.
+We also conduct biennial state surveys examining the funding streams that support child welfare services.